-Sadly, Pippa had a number if illnesses: she lost an eye to glaucoma, turned blind eventually as the remaining eye developed glaucoma too, had Cushing's Disease, arthritis and seasonal allergies.
-One ear was down following an aural hematoma operation.
-Pippa was diagnosed with lymphoma – cancer of the lymp nodes – in 2016.
-Thanks to amazing care, she had another 18 months after that, around 10 years in human years.
+Sadly, Pippa had a number of illnesses: she lost an eye to glaucoma, turned completely blind eventually, had Cushing's Disease, arthritis, allergies and lymphoma, which led to her death in September 2017.
 Pippa was utterly loved until her very last breath, and she is the guardian dog-angel for Wunderdog.
 How lucky I was to have had Pippa in my life.